 In the course of their individual programs, the scholarship holders study selected aspects of economics and management, public administration and business, law, social and political sciences, journalism, NGO management, or culture management.

-The scholarship begins with a preparatory course which aims to present and systematize knowledge about Poland’s history and the current socio-political situation.
-Scholarship holders then go on to attend their individual programs at universities in Warsaw, Cracow, Poznań, Wrocław, and Lublin, where they write semester and diploma papers under the tutelage of their academic supervisors.
+The scholarship begins with a preparatory course, which aims to present and systematize knowledge about Poland’s history and the current socio-political situation.
+Scholarship holders then go on to attend their individual programs at universities in either Warsaw, Cracow, Poznań, Wrocław, or Lublin, where they write semester and diploma papers under the tutelage of their academic supervisors.
 Integration and knowledge-sharing meetings are organized for the scholarship holders, as well as internships in public, non-governmental, and private institutions (e.g. the Supreme Court, the National Bank of Poland, or regional marshal offices).
 Participants are also welcome to take part in classes concerning the preparation and execution of civic projects and teamwork.

 Since 2017 some of the Kirkland scholarships have been financed from funding provided by the Polish National Agency for Academic Exchange.

-The Foundation has disbursed $16,823,490, including $503,882 for the current edition.
+The Foundation has disbursed $18.278.120, including $331.872 for the current edition.